nyonson/raiju/README.md

 ...
 ```

-Use the `-candidates` flag to find a set of nodes to open channels to in batch.
 The candidates flag allows you to see the remaining set of nodes assuming channels were opened to the candidates.
+This can be used to find a set of nodes to open channels too in single batch transaction.
+Batch transactions minimize on onchain fees.

 ## patterns